learn-co-curriculum/react-hooks-jsx/README.md

 inside.

 > If you're ever curious about what's being output by Babel after it transpiles
-> our JSX, try pasting your code into the
+> our JSX, try pasting your code into the [Babel REPL][babel repl] to see what
-> [Babel REPL](https://babeljs.io/en/repl) to see what the transpiled JavaScript
+> the transpiled JavaScript looks like!
-> looks like!

 ## What JSX Looks Like